symbiote-h2020/SymbioteCloud/README.md

   * [MongoDB](https://www.mongodb.com/) - database used by Registration Handler and Interworking Interface
   * [Icinga 2](https://www.icinga.com/products/icinga-2/) - for monitoring the registered resources
   * [Nginx](https://www.nginx.com/resources/admin-guide/installing-nginx-open-source/) - replaced Interworking Interface component of Release 0.1.0
-    * Nginx needs to be configured so that it redirects correctly to the various components.  (more instructions [here](http://nginx.org/en/docs/beginners_guide.html))
-This can be done by the placing following nginx.conf in `/usr/local/nginx/conf`, `/etc/nginx`, or `/usr/local/etc/nginx`.
+    * Nginx needs to be configured so that it redirects correctly to the various components.  (more instructions [here](http://nginx.org/en/docs/beginners_guide.html)).
+This can be done by the placing following [nginx.conf](https://github.com/symbiote-h2020/SymbioteCloud/blob/master/resources/conf/nginx.conf) in `/usr/local/nginx/conf`, `/etc/nginx`, or `/usr/local/etc/nginx`.
 (If there are issues, it may be better to simply copy the `server {...}` part in the default config file in `/etc/nginx/nginx.conf` (in Ubuntu/Debian)

     * By using the configuration above, your Nginx will listen on port 8102 (http) and 443 (https).
 To enable https (ssl) you need to provide certificate for your machine, which is also required in later steps (more precisely, in step 2.4, set-up of PAAM), so the same certificate can be re-used.
 When you obtain the certificate (using the certbot tool, step 2.4-->3.1) copy them to the location: `/etc/nginx/ssl/` (you will need to create the ssl folder).
 Location can be different, but the nginx process needs access to it.